mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/How-Tos/General/AccessingOnLAN/index.md

 #### From A Mobile Device

-You can reach hosts via a local ip using your mobile browser.
+You can reach your localhost via a local ip using your mobile browser.

 ![MAMP](/en/MAMP-PRO-Mac/How-Tos/General/AccessingOnLAN/mobile.png)